snowdriftcoop/snowdrift/GUIDE.md

     cabal install Cabal cabal-install

-**change to your snowdrift project directory (if you're not already working there).**
+**change to your snowdrift project directory (if not already there).**

-Initiate a cabal sandbox:
+Then, initiate a cabal sandbox:

     cabal sandbox init